© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Blakehope Roman fort and Roman temporary camp is a scheduled monument protected by Historic England under reference 1006507.
 View the official record →

-Blakehope Roman fort and Roman temporary camp is a multi-period Roman site located in Northumberland.
+Blakehope Roman fort is a Roman military installation located in Northumberland in northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006507.

 Blakehope Roman fort and Roman temporary camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006507.